 The condition of the house is brought about by years of neglect.
 It will require more than a fresh coat of paint.
 You have to hire contractors to handle all the repairs and renovations.
 There is probably a pest infestation, water damage, and structural problems.
 It’s a full-time project that needs funding.
 You can’t tell what the contractors will find once they start pulling the house apart.

 You should forget staging and decorating costs.
 After renovating the house, you have to decorate and stage it to attract buyers.
 Rented furniture and kitchen appliances will make the space more appealing.
 It may even increase the value of the house.
 Unless you have a buyer, you also need to incur marketing costs.
 Tucson has a favorable real estate market, but you still need to market the home.
-When you don’t have the money to fix it up, the best option is finding someone willing to take the house with all the possessions.
+When you don’t have the money to fix it up, the best option is to find someone willing to take the house with all the possessions.

 Selling a Hoarder House As-Is: Must-Know Tips